 If you’ve ever experienced a vertigo attack, you know firsthand how disorienting and alarming it can be.
-An episode may come on with no warning whatsoever, or there may be subtle signs that a bout of vertigo is imminent.
-Vertigo can be described as the illusion of movement – either the person experiencing it feels as if they are moving or that the environment around them is.
-Under normal circumstances, we don’t usually think about what it takes for your body to navigate over an uneven surface (like your gravel driveway) or walk to the bathroom at night through the darkness of the bedroom.
+An episode may come on with no warning.
+There can also be subtle signs that a bout of vertigo is imminent.
+Vertigo is the illusion of movement.
+Either the person experiencing it feels as if they are moving or that the environment around them is.
+Under normal circumstances, we don’t usually think about what it takes for your body to navigate over an uneven surface.
+For example, your gravel driveway or walking to the bathroom at night through the darkness of the bedroom.
 When your body’s balance system is working as it should, it operates in the background unnoticed.
-In contrast, vertigo sufferers are often acutely aware of their unreliable sense of balance and can experience anxiety and fear over when the next attack may occur.
+In contrast, vertigo sufferers are often acutely aware of their unreliable sense of balance.
+As a result, they experience anxiety and fear over when the next attack may occur.

 However, if you ask any chiropractor for vertigo in Monmouth you know, they will tell you that vertigo is not a disease or health condition in and of itself.
 Rather, it is a symptom of many other conditions.
-It can be caused by something as simple as a head cold or as ominous as a brain tumor.
-However, the most common causes of vertigo, by far, are related to problems within the inner ear and how it is able to communicate with the brain about your body’s position and sense of balance.
+It can stem from something as simple as a head cold or as ominous as a brain tumor.
+However, the most common causes of vertigo are related to problems within the inner ear.
+To be specific, the way the ear communicates with the brain about your body’s position and sense of balance.

 What Happens During a Vertigo Episode?